fhir-fi/finnish-smart/input/pagecontent/index.md

 * Mikael Rinnetmäki, Sensotrend Oy
 * Tero Pekkola, Esko Systems Oy

+Each published major version of this implementation guide goes through the ballot and voting processes of HL7 Finland.

 ### Collaboration

 We want this implementation guide to be useful for you.

-If you are implementing FHIR in a system or application that is meant to be used in Finland and are thinking of some implementation details, you are probably in the right place and this implementation guide should help you with those questions.
+If you are implementing SMART App launch in a system or application that is meant to be used in Finland and are thinking of some implementation details, you are probably in the right place and this implementation guide should help you with those questions.
 If this implementation guide in any way fails to give you the answers you are looking for, we'd love to hear about it so we can make it better.
 Please do be in touch in one of the ways listed below.

 #### Open an Issue in GitHub